 Experiments have shown that a combination of MYC mutations and PTEN cell initiates of the control system, called resolvable protein response (UPR), which responds to cellular stress, reducing protein synthesis levels throughout the cell.
 These mutations alter the activity of a protein called eIF2a, the main regulator of protein synthesis, transforming it into an alternative form P-eIF2a.

 They found that levels of P-eIF2a are an indication of worse outcomes in patients with PTEN-tumor mutations.
 Scientists have identified ISRIB molecule that changes the effect of the activity of P-eIF2a.
-They tested ISRIB in mice with prostate tumors and human cancer cell lines and found that the drug forced aggressive cancer cells operate at full capacity for protein synthesis, which leads to their destruction.
-In the mouse prostate tumor PTEN / MYC started to decline within 3 weeks of initiation of treatment ISRIB not recovered after 6 weeks of treatment.
+They tested ISRIB on mice with tumors of the prostate gland and in human cancer cell lines and found that the drug forced aggressive cancer cells operate at full capacity for protein synthesis, which leads to their destruction.
+Mice tumor PTEN / MYC prostate started to decline within 3 weeks of initiation of treatment ISRIB not recovered after 6 weeks of treatment.